Buddhism and Hinduism: Karma, rebirth, and samsara

 Karma is a central part of Hindu and Buddhist teachings.
-Karma is a word meaning action or activity and often implies its subsequent results (also called karma-phala, "the fruits of action").
+Karma is a word meaning action or activity and often implies its subsequent results (also called karmaphala, "the fruits of action").
 Karma theory is commonly applied to the ethical realm of cause and effect in both Buddhism and Hinduism.
 In Buddhism and in Hinduism, a person's words, thoughts and actions form the basis for good and bad karma.
 Good deeds (good karmas) lead to good karmic results (Sanskrit: karma-phala, the fruits of karma) which can include the circumstances of one's future reincarnation.
 Likewise, evil actions might result in negative karmic consequences.

 Thus, the Indian idea of karma is also closely associated with the idea of reincarnation or rebirth.
-One's karmas in previous lives affect one's present existence, and one's actions in this life will lead to effects in the next life.
+One's karma in previous lives affect one's present existence, and one's actions in this life will lead to effects in the next life.
 Both Buddhism and Hinduism accept that living beings are constantly cycling through different bodies and realms of existence, in a repetitive process called saṃsāra (literally "the wandering").

 Dharma

-The original Lion Capital of Ashoka, from Sarnath, depicts the Dharmawheel (dharmachakr), which symbolizes the concept of Dharma in both Buddhism and Hinduism.
+The original Lion Capital of Ashoka, from Sarnath, depicts the dharmachakra (wheel of dharma), which symbolizes the concept of Dharma in both Buddhism and Hinduism.

 Dharma (Sanskrit, Devanagari: धर्म or Pāli Dhamma) is an Indic term common to all Indian religions.
 Dharma can mean nature, natural law, reality, teaching, religion or duty, and with respect to its significance for spirituality and religion might be considered the way of the higher truths.
 A Hindu appellation for Hinduism itself is Sanātana Dharma, which translates as "the eternal dharma".
 Similarly, Buddha Dharma is a common way that Buddhists refer to Buddhism.

 In Hinduism, Dharma can refer generally to religious duty or universal order (similar to rta), and also mean social order, right conduct, or simply virtue.
 In Buddhism, Dharma can mean the true nature of things or the natural law that the Buddha discovered.
 It can also refer to the teachings of the Buddha, which explain and reveal this nature.